numkem/msgscript/README.md

 The `-subject` and `-name` flags are optional.
 If they are not provided, they will be read through the headers contained in the file.

 ## Command line flags

+### Cli options

+The `cli` binary helps with managing the scripts in the message store and for helping with developing scripts.

+#### Commands

+  add         Add a script to the backend by reading the provided lua file completion  Generate the autocompletion script for the specified shell dev         Executes the script locally like how the server would devhttp     Starts a webserver that will run only to receive request from this script help        Help about any command lib         library related commands list        list all the scripts registered in the store rm          Remove an existing script

+The commands that manages scripts (add, list, rm) are not really useful when using the file base store.

+#### dev

+Useful for developing scripts that aren't http based (webhooks).

+First argument is the script in question.
+It will return the script's output.

+#### devhttp

+Useful for developing scripts that are http based (webhooks).

+First argument is the script in question.
+You can then reach your script at `http://localhost:7634/<subject>/`.
+The script is reloaded from the store on every HTTP request so you don't have to restart the command each time.

+#### Command line options

+Flags:
+  -b, --backend string    The name of the backend to use to manipulate the scripts (default "etcd") -e, --etcdurls string   Endpoints to connect to etcd (default "localhost:2379") -x, --executor string   Which executor to use.
+Either lua or wasm (default "lua") -h, --help              help for msgscript
+  -L, --log string        set the logger to this log level (default "info") -u, --natsurl string    NATS url to reach (default "nats://localhost:4222")

 ### Server options